ARchi VR Elements

 Setup Action

-The "setup" entry is an URL referencing an Action data structure in the JSON format following the "declARe" JSON schema.
+The "setup" entry is an URL referencing an Action data structure in the JSON format following the "DeclARe" JSON schema.
 Such an Action can declare children items as well as behavior via corresponding dispatched tasks.

 A good example is the analog clock in the "Smart Elements" catalog.
 It consists of an image panel as background and three Geometry items to represent the hour, minute and second indicators.
 Each indicator is controlled by a dispatched task to display the current time that is delivered by the time data structure of the App context.